alexej-schelle/GaussEntropy/README.md

     Dr. A. Schelle, Freelancer Lecturer @ IU International University of Applied Sciences (E-Mail: alexej.schelle.ext@iu.org), or
     Dr. Hannes Lüling, CEO @ hema.to GmbH, Ainmiller Str.
 22, 80801 Munich (E-Mail: hannes@hema.to).

-Currently, I am also interested in extending the presented analysis to the general case of generally distributed random spectral data in arbitrary dimensions from N = 2 to N = 10.
+Currently, I am also interested in extending the presented analysis to the general case of generally distributed random spectral data at finite temperature in arbitrary dimensions from N = 2 to N = 10.
 For collaborations and scholary projects in collaboration with hema.to GmbH, please contact alexej.schelle.ext@iu.org.

 With best regards,